 Almost 70% of online shoppers who place items in carts don't complete the checkout process, costing merchants $18 billion in lost sales revenue every year.
 Understanding the reasons why people leave your site with a full shopping cart is the first step to proactively combating this problem and getting more customers to complete their purchases.

-In this post, we'll cover five of the most common reasons for abandoned shopping carts and what you can do to prevent them from happening.
+In this blog, we'll cover five of the most common reasons for abandoned shopping carts and what you can do to prevent them from happening.

 1. Additional Charges